After living in the city for 30 years, EC moved to the countryside. He writes about life in the mountains, dogs, plants, and cooking.

 Cushion, Pillows, Padding, and Fills

-Cushion, pillows, padding, and fills are installed after completion of frame and springs system.
+Cushion, pillows, padding, and fills are installed after completion of the frame and springs system.
 Cushions and pillows are usually sewn into cotton cases and put on top of the seat deck.
 Common materials include: polyester, feather/down, buckwheat hulls, and synthetic down.

 How to Care for Upholstery